Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/14-implementing-iir-filter/Part1b/README.md

 We also showed how changing coefficients at runtime using asynchronous runtime parameters is possible.

 In Part 1, we focused only on functional verification using `Emulation-SW`.
-We will analyze the design and optimize it for throughput in upcoming installments.
+We analyze the design and optimize it for throughput in upcoming installments.

 ### Support

-GitHub issues will be used for tracking requests and bugs.
+Requests and bugs are tracked using GitHub issues.
 For questions go to [forums.xilinx.com](http://forums.xilinx.com/).

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc.</sub></p>